 It looks very simple, and includes the class AB driving stage to improve gate driving.
-Very simple compared to the multiple LTP amps.
+It's very simple compared to amps with multiple LTP stages.
 The minimum stability network (Zobel) shown is always needed, and a series inductor (with parallel resistor) may also be required.
 The values of these components will be found by experiment.

 For some further reductions in distortion, the following work quite well: